 - If you’re looking to stay overnight to do more in the area, consider staying at the Holiday Inn in St Croix WI.
 They have excellent rooms and a pool.

 - As far as camping goes, there are a few options available.
 First is Interstate Park, both in Wisconsin and Minnesota.
 If you are staying during the summertime, on a weekend, make sure to get your reservations back in January.
 Otherwise, there is Wildwood RV Park.

 Only have an hour?

-The Chateau St. Croix is a stop on the Upper St Croix Wine Trail in Minnesota and the Inns of the Valley trail in Wisconsin.
+The Chateau St. Croix is a stop on the Great River Road Wine Trail in Wisconsin.
 And if you need another reason to go, they also are a participant in the MN Wine Passport.
 So what are you waiting for?